 Org-C has large corridors with an overarching conservation management plan.
 Despite similarities along corridors, they would like to track specific details about the implementation of Conservation Measures.
 Org-C might also like to track the percentage of a land area where Conservation Measures were applied each year.
 When it comes to habitat assessments, it would be too time consuming to sample each and every location.
 Instead, Org-C would like to group several land areas together, so they can then randomly sample from a subset of these locations as a general indicator of habitat conditions across the group.
-Over the years, Org-C would like to know how habitat in each group compares relative to other groups, and they would like to be able to view site-specific management activities.
+Over the years, Org-C would like to be able to view site-specific management activities.
 Recommendation: Use Sites with one or more shared Program(s) for conducting habitat assessments across a subset of Sites and record the percentage of the Site where a Conservation Measure is implemented.